Sorry we couldn't find any matches for

 For example, if you are paying one point costing $2,500 and your monthly savings from the lower interest rate is $50, then your break even point would be 50 months or a little over four years. ($2,500 divided by $50 equals 50 months, which divided by 12 months equals 4.167 years.)

 If rates are at extremely low levels, it can also make sense to buy down your rate, as the likelihood that the rate will drop in the near future is decreased.
-Most of our clients decide not to pay points and go with the no points, no origination fee and no mortgage broker fee option.
-If you are uncertain as to which option is best for you, one of our loan specialists can assist you in making a decision.
+Most of our clients decide not to pay points and go with the no points, and no mortgage broker fee option.
+If you are uncertain as to which option is right for you, one of our loan specialists can assist you in making a decision.

 What is prepaid interest?